SamyOteroGlez/breadcrumb.js/README.md

 # breadcrumb.js
-Simple javascript library for breadcrumbs creation based on the url.
+Simple javascript library to create breadcrumbs in a web page based on the site url.

  -----------------------------------------------------------------------------